sirosen/globus-sdk-python/docs/services/groups.rst

 Client Errors
 -------------

-When an error occurs, a ``GroupsClient`` will raise this type of error:
+When an error occurs, a :class:`GroupsClient` will raise this type of error:

 .. autoclass:: GroupsAPIError
    :members: